confluentinc/examples/operator/gke-base/docs/index.rst

   make destroy-demo

-If you used the demo to create the Kubernetes cluster for you, destroy the cluster with:
+If you used the demo to create the Kubernetes cluster for you, destroy the cluster with (estimated running time, 3 minutes):

 .. sourcecode:: bash